top of page

 82% of users

-who were interviewed during final testing trusted the device to keep information safe and secure
+interviewed during final testing trusted the device to keep information safe and secure

 Like what you see?